Crystal Dynamics: Acquisition by Embracer Group (2022–present)

 In September 2023, at a time when Embracer Group was implementing cost reduction measures, Crystal Dynamics laid off nine marketing personnel and one IT worker.
 The studio had previously stated that such layoffs would not impact its Perfect Dark and Tomb Raider projects.
 Crystal Dynamics collaborated with Aspyr, another Embracer Group company, on two collections with remasters of Core Design's six Tomb Raider games.
 Tomb Raider I–III Remastered was released in February 2024, and Tomb Raider IV–VI Remastered was released in February 2025.
 The two companies also worked on Legacy of Kain: Soul Reaver 1 & 2 Remastered, released in December 2024.
-Crystal Dynamics laid off 17 employees in March 2025, and Perfect Dark was canceled with the closure of The Initiative in July.
+Crystal Dynamics laid off seventeen employees in March 2025, and Perfect Dark was canceled with the closure of The Initiative in July.
 According to Jason Schreier of Bloomberg News, the managements of Crystal Dynamics and The Initiative spent two months trying to find an external publisher for the game.
 After a tentative agreement with Take-Two Interactive collapsed due to disagreements over the franchise's ownership, Crystal Dynamics laid off further staff in late August 2025.
 Thirty more staff were dismissed in November.
+During the Game Awards 2025 in December, the company announced two Tomb Raider games to be published by Amazon Game Studios: Tomb Raider: Legacy of Atlantis, a reimagining of the first game made in collaboration with Flying Wild Hog, and Tomb Raider: Catalyst, an original entry.
+In March 2026, Crystal Dynamics published Legacy of Kain: Defiance Remastered, which it developed with PlayEveryWare, and Legacy of Kain: Ascendance, developed by Bit Bot Media and FreakZone Games.
+The company also eliminated twenty additional positions that month.